transloadit/uppy/website/src/docs/writing-plugins.md

 order: 11
 ---

-There are a few useful Uppy plugins out there, but there might come a time when you’ll want to build your own.
+There are already a few useful Uppy plugins out there, but there might come a time when you will want to build your own.
 Plugins can hook into the upload process or render a custom UI, typically to:

- - Render some custom UI element, e.g. [StatusBar](/docs/statusbar) or [Dashboard](/docs/dashboard).
+ - Render some custom UI element, e.g., [StatusBar](/docs/statusbar) or [Dashboard](/docs/dashboard).
- - Do the actual uploading, e.g. [XHRUpload](/docs/xhrupload) or [Tus](/docs/tus).
+ - Do the actual uploading, e.g., [XHRUpload](/docs/xhrupload) or [Tus](/docs/tus).
- - Interact with a third party service to process uploads correctly, e.g. [Transloadit](/docs/transloadit) or [AwsS3](/docs/aws-s3).
+ - Interact with a third-party service to process uploads correctly, e.g., [Transloadit](/docs/transloadit) or [AwsS3](/docs/aws-s3).

 ## Creating A Plugin

 Plugins are classes that extend from Uppy's `Plugin` class.
 Each plugin has an `id` and a `type`. `id`s are used to uniquely identify plugins.
 A `type` can be anything—some plugins use `type`s to determine whether to do something to some other plugin.
-For example, when targeting plugins at the builtin `Dashboard` plugin, the Dashboard uses the `type` to figure out where to mount different UI elements. `'acquirer'` type plugins are mounted into the tab bar, while `'progressindicator'` type plugins are mounted into the progress bar area.
+For example, when targeting plugins at the built-in `Dashboard` plugin, the Dashboard uses the `type` to figure out where to mount different UI elements. `'acquirer'`-type plugins are mounted into the tab bar, while `'progressindicator'`-type plugins are mounted into the progress bar area.

 The plugin constructor receives the Uppy instance in the first parameter, and any options passed to `uppy.use()` in the second parameter.